 Memorandum

-As the AY2023-2024 promotion and tenure review cycle comes to a close, and the AY2024-2025 review cycle begins, it is useful to remind those involved in the APT process of our collective responsibilities to candidates, the University, and to the State of Maryland regarding the conduct of APT reviews.
+As we conclude the AY2024-2025 promotion and tenure review cycle, and begin the AY2025-2026 review cycle, it is useful to remind those involved in the APT process of our collective responsibilities to candidates, the University, and to the State of Maryland regarding the conduct of APT reviews.
 Please share this memo with your College APT Committee Chairs, Department APT Committee Chairs, and faculty members serving on APT Review Committees.

 The deliberation and decision on promotion and tenure cases is important to the individual faculty member and vital to the University's pursuit of excellence.
-The overriding criterion in decisions about promotion and tenure is whether the decision is in the best interest of the University, the University System of Maryland, and the state of Maryland.
-Tenure and/or promotion decisions are not about the attainment of a minimum threshold by candidates, but rather are forward-looking and focused on continued excellence.
+The overriding criterion in decisions about promotion and tenure is whether the decision is in the best interest of the University, the University System of Maryland, and the state of Maryland and, as such, is not about the attainment of a minimum threshold by candidates, but rather is forward- looking and focused on a candidate’s capacity for continued and sustained excellence.

 The University is committed to ensuring a fair and impartial treatment of candidates throughout the promotion and tenure review process.
-Several key elements contribute to the integrity of the decision-making process:
+Several key elements contribute to the integrity of the decision-making process, including, but not limited to:

 Following the University’s APT Guidelines and Policy, as well as established and approved unit procedures